HorizenOfficial/evm-documentation/docs/build.md

 ### Security Benefits
 Using an EON node to create transactions can also improve your security by reducing or eliminating the need to expose your private keys to the internet through a web browser.
 The private key is required to sign the transactions before submission, while the signature generally takes place locally.

 **Note:** If you own a Validator node, you will benefit from the latest secure enclave features for key management, where the documentation of which will be shared privately.
-In this case, the signature takes place in a remote trusted execution environment.
+In this case, the signature occurs in a remote trusted execution environment.